Kodanad, Tamil Nadu

 Kodanad (கோடநாடு) is a panchayat located in the Kothagiri zone of Nilgiris district in Tamil Nadu state, India.
 The spoken language of this region is Tamil.

+In April 2017, a robbery and murder occurred at the Kodanad Tea Estate, which was previously owned by former Tamil Nadu Chief Minister J. Jayalalithaa.
+The incident is covered in detail in the article Kodanad estate robbery and murder.

 Population

 As per the census of 2011, the total population of the panchayat is 4385 in which 2184 were female and 2201 were male.